 Wondrous item, rare

-This lion-emblazed horn can be blown as a bonus action to cast the devotion aura spell (as a 3rd level spell).
+This lion-emblazed horn can be blown as a bonus action to cast the devotion aura spell (as a 3rd level spell, or reducing damage taken by allies by 4 points).
 The horn performs the required concentration.
 Once used two times, it cannot be used again until the next dawn.

 Jaina's Locket